Understanding dynamic table refresh

 JOIN (and other expressions for joining tables)

-Supported join types for incremental refresh include inner joins, outer-equi joins, and cross joins.
+Supported join types for incremental refresh include inner joins, outer-equi joins, cross joins, and lateral flatten (only the non-static FLATTEN table function).
 You can specify any number of tables in the join, and updates to all tables in the join are reflected in the results of the query.

 UNION ALL